 - Season with salt and pepper to taste.
 Doing this at the end prevents the dish from being over seasoned as it cooks down and condenses.

 - Serve in bowls with tortillas, guacamole, and a simple salad on the side.

-- Oven Braised - Defrost the other half of the sauce, and pick up the recipe at the point you brown the meat.
+Oven Braised – Defrost the other half of the sauce, and follow the directions for the stew.

 Slow Cooker– Really short on time?
 Don’t even worry about defrosting anything.
 It loses a little depth of flavor that comes from browning the meat, but it’s still absolutely delicious.